dorlugasigal/net-react-postgres-heroku/Readme.md

 ## Description

-the usage of the app is simple, insert a query, search it, and show up to 25 results in a page add a button for top ten searches (meaning you need to keep track of searches - thats where the database steps in) each item that is shown is clickable and would lead you to another page that would show more information about the item If it’s a video the screen should display the video in the page If it’s a audio the should display the audio player in the page
+the usage of the app is simple:
+- insert a query, search it, and show up to 25 results in a page.
+- add a button for top ten searches (meaning you need to keep track of searches - thats where the database steps in)
+- each item that is shown is clickable and would lead you to another page that would show more information about the item
+- If it’s a video the screen should display the video in the page
+- If it’s a audio the should display the audio player in the page

 ## Run it!